 Credit Standards: All credit accepted from Poor to Excellent

 Special Features: Fast Process.
-Approval to funding can be same day to 24 hours
+Approval to funding can be the same day to 24 hours

 Mitigating Risk: Reduces length of time to repay to mitigate risk

-Short term business financing has higher rates, shorter terms, and fees but can come into the rescue the business that is in need of the money now and can’t get approved for more traditional business loan products does to financial statements documentation.
-There are no restrictions for the use of money with most short term business loans.
+Short-term business financing has higher rates, shorter terms, and fees but can come to the rescue of the business that is in need of the money now and can't get approved for more traditional business loan products does to financial statements documentation.
+There are no restrictions for the use of money with most short-term business loans.

 Merchant Cash Advance for High Risk

-Merchant Cash Advances, also known as a Purchase of Future Sales Agreements, advance a “lump sum” of money upfront to a business owner with a discounted purchase price (also known as specified amount) to payback.
-The advance is repaid by taking a fixed percentage of future credit card sales batches until the payback amount is paid back in full, there is no term limit with advances as the fixed back percentage never changes.
-The time frame to pay back depends on the volumes of future credit card sales.
-It’s estimated that merchant cash advances are set up with expectations of being repaid in 6 to 18 months, but again it may be longer or shorter depending on future credit card sales.
+Merchant Cash Advances, also known as Purchase of Future Sales Agreements, advance a "lump sum" of money upfront to a business owner with a discounted purchase price (also known as a specified amount) to pay back.
+The advance is repaid by taking a fixed percentage of future credit card sales batches until the payback amount is paid back in full; there is no term limit with advances as the fixed back percentage never changes.
+The time frame to pay back depends on the volume of future credit card sales.
+It's estimated that merchant cash advances are set up with expectations of repaying in 6 to 18 months, but it may be longer or shorter depending on future credit card sales.

 Merchant cash advance reduces the risk in a different way than business loans through payment collection.
 Unlike business loans, merchant cash advance takes a percentage of current credit card sales at the point of sale, so merchant cash advance funders don't need to rely on business owners making payments or bank statements that don't have a balance to clear ACH payments.

-The only documentation required for business funding is a one-page application, three months bank statements, and three months of merchant processing statements.
-No other financial statements required.
+The only documentation required for business funding is a one-page application, three months of bank statements, and three months of merchant processing statements.
+No other financial statements are required.